LaurenzMuessig/scaNpix/README.md

 * _Wheelscroll_ - vertical scroll in figures
 * _CTRL+Wheelscroll_ - horizontal scroll in figures

+#### Batch Loading of data
+It's possible to load a batch of datasets into the GUI by supplying paths etc via a spreadsheet.
+For inofrmation on the format of the spreadsheet, see _scanpix.readExpInfo_.

 ### 3B Use the code to edit/analyse the data in objects from command window

 #### analysis package